 In more severe cases – especially when someone is considered dangerous to themselves or others – doctors may recommend an involuntary admission.
 This is not considered lightly and there are many checks and balances to make sure that people’s autonomy and rights are respected.
 The underlying principle is that people receive the least restrictive care that is available, and so if it is at all possible to manage the person out of hospital, at home, in the family or in the community, this is always preferable.

 The process of involuntary admissions varies from state to state across Australia but they all involve strict governance by a mental health act and involve the approval of a treatment order by a magistrate or tribunal, more than one doctor (including a psychiatrist) approving the admission and a scheduled review by a mental health tribunal if the admission is going to be more than three working days.
-More information about involuntary admissions and how they operate can be found here.
+More information about involuntary admissions and how they operate can be found on the SANE website.

 The question arises however for some people if they might benefit from a voluntary admission, which might be suggested by the doctor or by the person themselves.
 In these situations, informed consent is essential, and people should fully understand the treatment plan and agree that they want to go to hospital without any pressure from anyone, and of course be aware that they can withdraw their consent at any time.
 Usually your regular GP or mental health professional will know the admission criteria for the local hospitals and can discuss the pros and cons.